 Only 60% of fructose, the sugar found in fruit and soft drinks, is absorbed in the gut, and as little as 37.5g can cause bloating symptoms in individuals.
 Sorbitol, an artificial sweetener in diet foods, is malabsorbed by over 40% of the population.
 Some subjects are susceptible to as little as 5g of sorbitol, whilst nearly all develop severe symptoms with 20g.
 Isomalt, xylitol and sucrose can cause problems to varying degrees.
 Oligosaccharides like FOS, which are often added to probiotics, may also make the situation worse.

 #2 – You don’t have enough ‘friendly’ bacteria

-If you get bloated after a meal or suffer from any other digestive troubles, try consuming a daily probiotic to help top up your good bacteria.
+If you get bloated after a meal or suffer from any other digestive troubles, try consuming a daily probiotic such as Custom Probiotics CP-1 to help top up your good bacteria.

 #3 – You’re not producing enough stomach acid

 Low stomach acid is a problem that affects people of all ages and walks of life.
 When our body fails to produce enough of its natural digestive juices to break down our meal, food particles pass partially undigested through the stomach and into the colon, which causes cramps, bloating and even constipation.

 If you suspect you have low stomach acid, try taking Betaine HCl.
 This is hydrochloric acid and thus assists in the breakdown of food.
 Do this before every meal for a week and see if you notice the difference.